-77 There were a few respondents in the vocational strand who proudly told me that they were the highest educated in their family.
+79 There were a few respondents in the vocational strand who proudly told me that they were the highest educated in their family.

-78 In their study on British primary schools in poor areas with a high proportion of disadvantaged children, Lupton and Thrupp (2013) describe a different approach of form tutors: although they also compared these children and their parents to an assumed middle-class norm, they were aware of and paid attention to the social circumstances of disadvantaged children, and attempted to cooperate with parents.
+80 In their study on British primary schools in poor areas with a high proportion of disadvantaged children, Lupton and Thrupp (2013) describe a different approach of form tutors: although they also compared these

-completed their primary education, so they have to pass an exam during year 9 to accomplish the primary level.
+There is a special 'catch-up' (felzárkóztató) form in year 9, for students coming from multiply disadvantaged backgrounds and/or very low educational achievements and/or learning difficulties and/or behavioural problems, many of them overage, some raised in state childcare homes, some having police records.
+The aim is to keep them in the education system as long as possible and give them a vocation as quickly as possible, since they tend not to stay long in the system, as their form tutor, Anna, informed me.
+Some of these students have not completed their primary education, so they have to pass an exam during year 9 to accomplish the primary level.
 The students of this class skip the second year (year 10) of general secondary education, and after the first 'catch-up' year, they are immediately streamed into the baker or sweets factory worker strand (year 11).
 As one of them sadly noted, they cannot become cakemakers, as that would require completing both years 9 and 10.
 They are the most unlikely to continue education to reach a maturation exam, and many of them drop out.
 As their form tutor said, "they are like drug addicts.
 If we save one, that's already a good thing" (Anna, form tutor, fieldnotes).